-The Chairperson at any meeting has a deliberative vote and, in the case of equality of votes, does not have a casting vote where standing orders make such provision.
+The Chairperson at any meeting has a deliberative vote and, in the case of equality of votes, has a casting vote where standing orders make such provision.

 Motion in writing

 The Chairperson may require the mover of any motion or amendment to submit it in writing signed by the mover.